TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Usage

 Application is available in menu (**System Tools** category).
 If you start the daemon, it will allow CPU-X to access some special devices, which provides more information and avoid empty labels.
-The CPU-X daemon requires root privileges, and it uses Polkit for privileges escalation.
+The CPU-X daemon requires root privileges, and uses Polkit for privileges escalation.

 You can use `cpu-x` from command line, some options are available, like:
 - `--gtk`: to start the graphical user interface (default)